lokefu/QuantTrade-ML/README.md

 The repository is organized as follows:

-- `data`: This folder contains the historical data obtained from Yahoo Finance for the Hong Kong stock market.
 - `code`: This folder contains the code implementation of the machine learning algorithms and the data pre-processing steps.
-- `results`: This folder contains the predicted target stock returns and prices, as well as the results of the simulated trade with the target stocks.
 - `docs`: This folder contains the written report of the project (PDF format).

-## Usage

-To use the code in this repository, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/repo-name.git`
-2. Install the required dependencies: [List the dependencies and instructions to install them]
-3. Navigate to the `code` directory: `cd code`
-4. Execute the main script: [Provide the command to run the script along with any required arguments]
-5. The predicted stock returns and prices will be generated in the `results` folder.

 ## Results and Discussion